 While some U.S. Millennials are finding student debt a hurdle to their startup plans, many are not letting debt hold them back.
-A new global study of highly successful, high-net-worth entrepreneurs of different generations spotlights a new breed dubbed the “millennipreneurs.”
+A 2016 global study of highly successful, high-net-worth entrepreneurs of different generations spotlighted a new breed dubbed the “millennipreneurs.”

 Aged 20 to 35 years, millennipreneurs are more successful, running more profitable companies and helming bigger staffs than other generations, according to the 2016 BNP Paribas Global Entrepreneur Report.